Grammatical tense: Mortlockese

+Mortlockese uses tense markers such as mii to denote the present state of a subject, aa to denote a present state that an object has changed to, kɞ to describe something that has already been completed, pɞ and lɛ to describe the future, pʷapʷ to denote a possible action or state in the future, and sæn/mwo for something that has not yet happened.
+Each of these markers, except for aa and mii, is used in conjunction with the subject proclitics.
+Additionally, mii can be used with any type of intransitive verb.

 Other languages

 Finnish and Hungarian, both members of the Uralic language family, have morphological present (non-past) and past tenses.
 The Hungarian verb van ("to be") also has a future form.

 Turkish verbs conjugate for past, present and future, with a variety of aspects and moods.

 Arabic verbs have past and non-past; future can be indicated by a prefix.

 Korean verbs have a variety of affixed forms which can be described as representing present, past and future tenses, although they can alternatively be considered to be aspectual.
-Similarly, Japanese verbs are described as having present and past tenses, although they may be analysed as aspects.
-Some Wu Chinese languages, such as Shanghainese, use grammatical particles to mark some tenses.
-Other Chinese languages and many other East Asian languages generally lack inflection and are considered to be tenseless languages, although they often have aspect markers which convey certain information about time reference.
+Similarly, Japanese verbs are described as having present and past tenses, although the distinction may be analysed as one of aspect.
+Some Wu Chinese languages, such as Shanghainese, use particles to mark some tenses.
+Other Chinese languages and many other East Asian languages generally lack inflection and are considered to be tenseless, although they often have aspect markers which convey information about time reference.

-For examples of languages with a greater variety of tenses, see the section on possible tenses, above.
-Fuller information on tense formation and usage in particular languages can be found in the articles on those languages and their grammars.